Bakushin10/Workout_tracker/README.md

 # Workout_tracker

-Keep track of your weights ans work out you have been doing.
+Keep track of your weights and the workout you have been doing.
 It also provides a movable graph so it is easy to see how you are performing.